manonworldrepository/spring-cloud-stream-cashcard-application/README.md

 **1. Build the Application Docker Images**

-First, build the native Docker images for the `source`, `enricher`, and `sink` services using the Spring Boot Gradle plugin.
+First, build the native Docker images for the `source`, `enricher`, `sink`, and `e2e-tester` services using the Spring Boot Gradle plugin.

 ```
 $ ./gradlew clean bootBuildImage